Intersection theory and Chern classes in Bott-Chern cohomology: Chern classes of a vector bundle

-if we return to the ordinary wedge product. \end{proof} The splitting principle can thus be applied and gives the following definition of Chern classes for a vector bundle. \begin{mydef} Taking $p=q=r$, $k=2r$, there are unique elements $c_{i}\in H^{i,i} _{BC}(X, \mathbb{Z})$, such that
+By the five lemma, similar arguments as those given above reduce the induction on $q$ to the case $q=0$, $p=0$.
+In the case $\cB_{p,q,\Z}^{\bullet}=\Z$, the isomorphism is trivial. \end{proof} The splitting principle can thus be applied and gives the following definition of Chern classes for a vector bundle. \begin{mydef} Taking $p=q=r$, $k=2r$, there are unique elements $c_{i}\in H^{i,i} _{BC}(X, \mathbb{Z})$, such that

-where $\omega=c_{1}(\mathcal{O}(1))$ by the above proposition 6.
-We define the Chern classes of a vector bundle $E$ in the integral Bott-Chern cohomology to be precisely the $c_{i}$. \end{mydef} We now prove some elementary properties of Chern classes in the integral Bott-Chern cohomology.
-In particular, we check that axiom A of the introduction holds.
-Let us first observe that such Chern classes are unique, since they satisfy the Grothendieck axioms for Chern classes included in Axiom A. \begin{myprop}(functoriality of Chern classes) {\it Let $f: X\rightarrow Y$ be a holomorphic morphism between two compact complex manifolds, and $E$ be a holomorphic vector bundle of rank $r$ over $Y$, Then we have } \end{myprop} \begin{proof} We have the following commutative diagram:
+where $\omega=c_{1}(\mathcal{O}(1))$ by the above Proposition 7.
+We define the Chern classes of a vector bundle $E$ in the integral Bott-Chern cohomology to be precisely the $c_{i}$. \end{mydef}

+We now prove some elementary properties of Chern classes in the integral Bott-Chern cohomology.
+In particular, we check that Axiom A of the introduction holds.
+Let us first observe that such Chern classes are unique, since they satisfy the Grothendieck axioms for Chern classes included in Axiom A. Notice that the first Chern class defines a group morphism $c_1: \Pic(X) \to A^1(X)$ which is compatible with pull-backs by construction.